France to Spain by train

 How to make a reservation

-You can reserve your seat or couchette on the Intercité de Nuit at most of Europe’s main train stations, or through the call centre of the German railways, the Deutsche Bahn.
+You can reserve your seat or couchette on the Intercité de Nuit at most of Europe’s main train stations, or through the call center of the German railways, the Deutsche Bahn.
 For the latter, call +49 1806 996 633 – the call centre is open 24/7.
 Select extension “9” for an English menu, then “1” for train information and bookings.
 This call centre does not charge a booking fee.
 Delivery of your reservation ticket costs 3.50 Euros to all countries.

 The Elipsos is a bit more of a challenge to book in advance, but you can make your reservation at a Spanish train station or in Paris.
 Keep in mind that this train operates five days out of seven.